 Business Employment Incentive Program.
 The Company participates in the New Jersey State Business Employment Incentive Program (BEIP).
 The intent of this program is to encourage businesses to locate and expand in the State of New Jersey through grants that the Company has elected to convert into refundable tax credits.
 The Company determined the classification of the refundable tax credits to be a form of government grant.
 The tax credits are recognized as Other non-operating income when the Company has complied with the terms and conditions of BEIP.
-Total BEIP income included in Other non-operating income, net in the accompanying Consolidated Statements of Income was \$23,023,000 and \$12,667,000 for the years ended December 31, 2023 and 2022, respectively.
-The BEIP receivable included in Other current assets on the accompanying Consolidated Statements of Financial Condition was \$23,023,000 and \$12,667,000 as of December 31, 2023 and 2022, respectively.
+Total BEIP credit/(charge) included in Other non-operating income, net in the accompanying Consolidated Statements of Income were charge of \$136,000 and credit of \$23,023,000 for the years ended December 31, 2024 and 2023, respectively.
+The BEIP receivable included in Other current assets on the accompanying Consolidated Statements of Financial Condition was \$5,672,000 and \$23,023,000 as of December 31, 2024 and 2023, respectively.
+See Note 11, Other Assets.